 EROI=EoutEin=EoutEcap+ Eop=EoutR+1Ecap Eq.
 1

-A subtle but important consideration in the calculation of the EROI for chained, multi-step processes is how to handle the internal energy use.
+A subtle but important consideration in the calculation of the EROI for chained, multi-step processes is how to handle internal energy use.
 Should the high-quality energy that becomes available from an upstream step but is then used in a transformation at a downstream step be considered as an input or not?
 In essence, choosing to ignore internal energy use omits the opportunity cost of directing that energy to other purposes 15.
 This results in masking the overall process actual energy costs potentially overestimating its energetic performance16.
 While we recognize this potential weakness, we opt to assess fossil system EROI using only the net energy outputs and without accounting for the internal energy streams.
 This option offers a simple energetic calculus clearly indicating how much energy needs to be invested to deliver a given amount of electricity.
 Moreover, for electricity generating systems, process efficiency can increase by adding internal energy exchange steps (e.g. using a combined Rankine and Brayton cycle system) as opposed to operating them individually.
 Considering such internal process energy flows outside the boundary, would lead to, counterintuitively, lower EROI for the combined system.
+Finally, the choice of omitting internal energy streams is conservative as it provides the higher range of estimates of EROI for CCS processes.
 We use this approach to develop a generalizable approach to estimate the EROI of CO2 harvesting processes with CCS in Section 4.

 CCS characteristic energy penalties and EROI of fossil systems